Gonzalez & Waddington – Attorneys at Law

 Downloadable form – Advice Concerning Requirements to Register as a Sex Offender-Military Sex Assault Lawyers

-Advice to Client: Sex offender registration lists are accessible by the public.
+Advice to Client: Sex offender registration lists are accessible to the public.
 I understand that I may encounter substantial prejudice from being classified as a sex offender.

-The offenses which commonly require registration as a sex offender are very broad and include, as a minimum, those listed on the enclosure.
+The offenses that commonly require registration as a sex offender are very broad and include, as a minimum, those listed on the enclosure.
 State or territorial law may be even broader.

 I have discussed the above matters with my defense counsel.

-I have read and understand the contents of this form and the enclosure and have been provided a copy of them.
+I have read and understood the contents of this form and the enclosure, and I have been provided with a copy.

 Defense Counsel’s signature